GAldegheri/scenecontext-transforms/analysis/README.md

 # Data analysis code

-To analyze the data in "Scene context automatically drives predictions of object transformations" (forthcoming).

 This code was tested using Python 3.7.10.
 The dependencies can be found in [requirements.txt](./requirements.txt).

 To setup a Conda environment to run this code: